Solaire04/bossTEST/README.md

 **boss** software is written in tcl/tk which makes it completely platform independent, but it only gets tested under Linux (xubuntu/Debian are the primary distributions in use).
 For fast i/o and large image processing, critical parts are written in C using **critcl** (https://andreas-kupries.github.io/critcl/), and a pre-compiled low-level C library provided by the manufacturer ZWO (https://www.zwoastro.com/software/).

 In simple spectrometers the slit sizes and grating angles are controlled by hand.
 More sophisticated devices may have GPIB or serial-line controls.
 Since the protocols vary, each spectrometer may need to be treated differently.
-For GPIB-controlled devices, **linux-gpib** (https://gpib-tcl.sourceforge.net/GPIB-Tcl.html) is used to provide the kernel modules (it is rumoured to be included in the mainline Linux kernel soon) and **tcl-gpib** (https://github.com/slazav/tcl-gpib) which provides a tcl/tk interface to that library.
+For GPIB-controlled devices, **linux-gpib** (https://github.com/coolshou/linux-gpib or https://gpib-tcl.sourceforge.net/GPIB-Tcl.html) is used to provide the kernel modules (it is rumoured to be included in the mainline Linux kernel soon) and **tcl-gpib** (https://github.com/slazav/tcl-gpib) which provides a tcl/tk interface to that library.

 To install all prerequisite pieces on a typical (x)ubuntu/debian installation, try:
 ```